TheShubhendra/yourname/README.md

 # requirements
-python fiplet toilet
+fiplet toilet

 note: you don't need to install any of the given requirements script will automatically install it.
 # writer
 script is written by SHUBHENDRA KUSHWAHA

-you can contact me on my facebook page https:fb.me/TheGeniusHacker
+you can contact me on Telegram t.me/TheShubhendra